ivygu/ivygu.github.io/content/blog/my-struggle-with-mental-health.md

 As weeks passed by, I fell behind.
 Summer became autumn; lectures went unattended and assignments incomplete.
 I isolated myself in my dorm room and I just wished that one day this storm would cease to exist.
 That persistent thought manifested itself into me not wanting to exist anymore.
 I couldn't seperate myself from my depression.

 I felt ashamed that:
-- I have the privilege of attending university (out of the generosity of my scholarships) yet I couldn't advantage of the supposedly *most transformative years* of my life.
+- I have the privilege of attending university (out of the generosity of my scholarships) yet I couldn't take advantage of the supposedly *most transformative years* of my life.
 - I was struggling when it seemed like everyone else was thriving.
 - I no longer felt like myself.